 Driving your own car is one of the most convenient ways to travel from one place to another, especially now that it is becoming too difficult to commute and the fare prices in the Philippines are increasing.
 Similarly, some people use their skills in driving as one of the ways to gain an extra or full income to feed themselves or their family.
+But what happens if you lost license LTO?

 The Hassles of Commuting Is One of the Main Reasons Why People Drive Their Own Car